apache/beam/website/www/site/content/en/documentation/transforms/python/elementwise/withtimestamps.md

 Output:
 {{< /paragraph >}}

-{{< highlight class="notebook-skip" >}}
+{{< highlight >}}
 {{< code_sample "sdks/python/apache_beam/examples/snippets/transforms/elementwise/withtimestamps_test.py" plant_events >}}
 {{< /highlight >}}

-{{< buttons-code-snippet
-  py="sdks/python/apache_beam/examples/snippets/transforms/elementwise/withtimestamps.py"
-  notebook="examples/notebooks/documentation/transforms/python/elementwise/withtimestamps" >}}

 ### Example 3: Timestamp by processing time

 If the elements do not have any time data available, you can also use the current processing time for each element.
-Note that this grabs the local time of the *worker* that is processing each element.
+Note that this grabs the local time of the _worker_ that is processing each element.
 Workers might have time deltas, so using this method is not a reliable way to do precise ordering.

-By using processing time, there is no way of knowing if data is arriving late because the timestamp is attached when the element *enters* into the pipeline.
+By using processing time, there is no way of knowing if data is arriving late because the timestamp is attached when the element _enters_ into the pipeline.

-{{< highlight py >}}
+{{< highlight language="py" py="sdks/python/apache_beam/examples/snippets/transforms/elementwise/withtimestamps.py"
+  notebook="examples/notebooks/documentation/transforms/python/elementwise/withtimestamps" >}}
 {{< code_sample "sdks/python/apache_beam/examples/snippets/transforms/elementwise/withtimestamps.py" withtimestamps_processing_time >}}
 {{< /highlight >}}